 Every assault case in Kearney, MO is unique, but common defense strategies our attorneys use include:

-- Consent — Arguing that the alleged victim agreed to the conduct in question.
+- Consent — Demonstrating that the alleged victim willingly participated.

-- Baseless Charges — Assault charges can arise from exaggerations or outright lies.
+- False Allegations — Assault charges can arise from exaggerations or outright lies.

 Facing assault charges?
-When you select a Combs Waterkotte assault defense lawyer in the Kearney, MO area, you’re not only choosing the ideal assault defense lawyer in Kearney, MO and beyond – you are protecting your rights, your freedom, and your future.
-Along with experienced assault defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Kearney and beyond:
+When you hire a Combs Waterkotte assault defense lawyer in or around Kearney, MO, you aren’t just choosing the ideal assault defense attorney in and around Kearney, MO – you’re safeguarding your rights, your freedom, and your future.
+In addition to knowledgeable assault defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for Kearney, MO residents:

 When your freedom and reputation are at risk, you deserve more than just legal advice—you deserve a battle-tested defense team.
 At Combs Waterkotte, we combine deep experience, tireless preparation, and a record of proven results in Kearney and throughout Missouri.